2023 Annual Report

 EQUITY

-The Bank’s Capital Adequacy Ratio (CAR) remained excellent at 50.21%.
-The Bank’s CAR sits comfortably above the industry ratio of 18.73% or 1.68 times higher than the industry ratio.
-Additionally, the Bank’s CAR is 502% of the minimum regulatory requirement.
+Total equity has increased by Php13.578 Million or by 3.2% bringing the total equity to Php 433.858 Million from Php420.280 Million in 2022.
+The Bank’s Capital Adequacy Ratio (CAR) remained excellent at 52.33%.
+The Bank’s CAR sits comfortably above the industry ratio of 18.77% or 2.79 times higher than the industry ratio.

 RISK MANAGEMENT